 Blind to wisdom

-The word translated “true teaching” is saddhammam–true dharma.
+The word translated “true teaching” is saddhammam, true dharma.
 There are many definitions of dharma, but fundamentally dharma is that which unfolds or evolves relative nature and reveals transcendent Reality.
-It may take the form of many do’s and don’ts, but essentially it is that which reveals the inmost reality–which is why we have the term swadharma: “the dharma of the Self.”
+It may take the form of many do’s and don’ts, but essentially it is that which reveals the inmost reality, which is why we have the Sanskrit term swadharma: “the dharma of the Self.”

 Human beings are sometimes described as “social animals,” and they do not change when they take up spiritual life.
 Recognizing this, Buddha then says:

-There is no place in the psychology of Buddha for the “I’m as good as anyone else” fantasy.
-There are a lot of people is this world much better than us in a myriad of ways, and only the inveterate fool refuses to recognize this and give his “betters” their due.
+There is no place in the psychology of Buddha for the “I am as good as anyone else” fantasy.
+There are a lot of people is this world much better than us in a myriad of ways, and only the inveterate fool refuses to recognize this and give them their due.
 We should certainly seek for those who have progressed further along the path than ourselves and learn from them.
 If we cannot find such people, then let us find those that at least have the same degree of resolve and understanding as ourselves.
 If we cannot find either kind, then let us go on alone with strong intention.
-We are never alone on the path, for as mentioned before whenever someone decides to follow the Buddha Way, a multitude of Buddhas and Bodhisattvas become aware of the fact and begin helping him.
+We are never alone on the path, for as mentioned before, whenever someone decides to follow the Buddha Way a multitude of Buddhas and Bodhisattvas become aware of the fact and begin helping him.

 And remember: the spiritually unconscious and indifferent can be much more harmful than the overtly wicked, for their negative influence is not readily perceived.
 They can infect us with their inertia, even if not with outright evil.
 As Jesus said: “He that is not with me is against me; and he that gathereth not with me scattereth abroad” (Matthew 12:30).